rwmjones/rhrq-riscv-extensions/compressed.md

 OpenJDK's HotSpot JIT supports RISC-V since 2022
 ([JEP 422](https://openjdk.org/jeps/422)).
 The default since 2023 has been to use compressed instructions in the JIT-ed target code.
-This may be disabled by setting the `-UseRTC` flag:
+This may be disabled by setting the `-UseRVC` flag:

 ```
-java -XX:-UseRTC
+java -XX:-UseRVC
 ```

 This may also be disabled by default by making a single line change in